 In this example, we are going to create a Tableau Heat Map on the Matrix report or cross tab report.
 First, Drag and Drop the Colors group (which we created in Tableau Grouping article) from Dimension Region to Columns Shelf and Country name from Dimension Region to Rows Shelf.

-Next, Drag and Drop the Sales Amount from Measures region to Text Field present in Marks Shelf as shown below
+Next, Drag and Drop the Sales Amount from Measures region to Text Field present in Marks card as shown below

-Next, Please select the Heat Map from the Show Me window as shown below
+Next, Please select the Tableau Heat Map from the Show Me window.

-Once you complete, the following screenshot will display with the default colors.
+Once you complete, the following Tableau highlight table screenshot will display with the default color coding.
+The density of the color represents the value.

 From the above screenshot, you can observe that we successfully created the Tableau Heatmap